Marigold (Dave Grohl song): Pocketwatch

 "Marigold" was originally recorded by Dave Grohl during a session at Upland Studios in Arlington, Virginia with producer Barrett Jones on February 16, 1991, taking place a number of months after Grohl joined Nirvana.
 The session was executed in a similar way to how the Foo Fighters' debut album would later be conceived, with all vocal and instrumental parts done solely by Grohl.
 With Late! as the moniker, the session was combined with four songs recorded in the summer of 1991 to create the album Pocketwatch, released on Simple Machines in 1992 as part of the label's Tool Cassette Series.
-The song is listed in the liner notes under its original title, "Color Pictures of a Marigold," and is one of just two songs on the album to feature only vocals and guitar.
+The song is listed in the liner notes under its original title, "Color Pictures of a Marigold", and is one of just two songs on the album to feature only vocals and guitar.

 Nirvana

 In February 1993, Grohl entered Pachyderm Studios in Cannon Falls, Minnesota with bandmates Kurt Cobain and Krist Novoselic, to record what would eventually become In Utero, the third and final studio album from Nirvana, produced by Steve Albini.
-Towards the end of the session, Grohl decided to re-record "Marigold," this time with a more detailed arrangement including bass and drums.
+Towards the end of the session, Grohl decided to re-record "Marigold", this time with a more detailed arrangement including bass and drums.
 Like the Late! version, lead and backing vocals and guitar were done by Grohl, who also recorded the drum parts.
 Although Novoselic contributed bass, Cobain did not play on the released version.
-There were, however, versions of the song that Cobain did play on - these remain unreleased.
+There were, however, versions of the song that Cobain did play on – these remain unreleased.
 The song did not make the final album, but would see limited release in August 1993 as a B-side, along with "Milk It", to "Heart-Shaped Box", the first single from In Utero (Grohl is credited for playing drums and singing lead vocal on "Marigold", but not guitar or backing vocal).
 The song would later appear on the third disc of the posthumous rarities box set With the Lights Out in 2004 and on 20th anniversary editions of the In Utero album in 2013.
-The song received some airplay on US alternative and active rock radio in 1996.
-KROQ Music Director Lisa Worden, introduced “Marigold” to the radio waves after discovering the b-side on an important single.
-The songs was then picked up by alternative radio stations in New York, Chicago, and Atlanta.
-Despite the spontaneous success of the song Geffen Records and Grohl refused to capitalize on it and made it known that copies of the song would not be sent out to radio stations to promote airplay.
+The song received some airplay on US alternative and active rock radio in 1996, after it appeared on the import release of Nirvana's European Singles box set as the B-side to the "Heart-Shaped Box" single.
+KROQ Music Director Lisa Worden, introduced “Marigold” to the radio waves after discovering the B-side on the single in the import box set.
+The song was then picked up by alternative radio stations in New York, Chicago, and Atlanta.
+Despite the spontaneous success of the song, Geffen Records and Grohl refused to capitalize on it and made it known that copies of the song would not be sent out to radio stations to promote airplay.